ProsperousRF/100DaysOfPython/Day1/day-1-1-exercise/README.md

 # Example Output

-After you have written your code, you should run your program and it should print the following:
+After you have written your code, you should run your program, and it should print the following:

 ```
 Day 1 - Python Print Function